Olympic Champion Freestyle Skier

 Now retired from competition, Jennifer is active in supporting Plan International’s “Because I am a Girl Campaign” (she donated $25,000 during the 2010 Winter Olympics, and successfully raised $1,000,000 on her own for the charity).
 She also co-founded B2ten, a privately funded organization that supports Olympic athletes to attain their full potential.

-Jennifer now works with Deloitte as part of their innovation and consulting teams, along with cultivating a special interest in wellness.
+Most recently, Jennifer was working with Deloitte as part of their innovation and consulting teams, along with cultivating a special interest in wellness.